-When Beacon Pilates opened 13 years ago in a second floor studio above Main Street, it was met with skepticism and conviction that no one would try or want this newfangled form of exercise.
-That's how most successful businesses are met, actually, in Beacon.
-Maybe it's also like this all over the world, but in Beacon, when something newfangled launches, it is usually met with doubters, and then a cult following forms around it.
-Remember the howls at the 20-minute wait for the hand-fixed donuts at Glazed (and it's not 20 minutes, BTW), or the $8.50 bacon and egg breakfast sandwich at Stock Up that launched 1,000 comments?
-Or the glasses store that everyone thought would never work that is now Luxe Optique and has cult followings across several cities (like this shop owner from Cold Spring) coming in to seize the latest designs?
+When Beacon Pilates opened 13 years ago in a second-floor studio above Main Street, it was met with skepticism and conviction that no one would want to try this newfangled form of exercise.
+That's how most successful businesses are met at first, actually, in Beacon.
+It's possible that new-business reception is like this all over the world, but particularly in Beacon, when something fresh launches, it is usually met with doubters.
+Before you know it, a cult following has formed around it.
+Remember the howls about the 20-minute wait for the hand-fixed donuts at Glazed (and it's not 20 minutes, BTW), or the $8.50 bacon and egg breakfast sandwich at Stock Up that launched 1,000 Facebook comments?
+Or the upscale glasses store that everyone thought would never work?
+The successful Luxe Optique now has superfans from around the region (like this shop owner from Cold Spring) coming in to seize the latest designs.

-So is Beacon Pilates.
-A fixture in Beacon for people who needed to get firm, strong, and toned, Beacon Pilates faced a major business change when they needed to move from their original location.
-The thing about change is, it produces unexpected results.
-The Silver Lining, if you will.
-Beacon Pilates' owner, Juliet Harvey, reached out to A Little Beacon Blog to advertise the change in our Classes for Adults Guide program, but the change is so much more than a simple location swap.
-So we reached out to Beacon Pilates owner Juliet Harvey to see if she had found a Silver Lining, and it turns out, there were several.
+So too with Beacon Pilates.
+A fixture in Beacon for people who needed to get firm, strong, and toned, Beacon Pilates faced a major business change when they needed to move from its original location.
+The thing about change is, it often produces unexpected positive results - the Silver Lining, if you will.
+Beacon Pilates' owner, Juliet Harvey, reached out to A Little Beacon Blog to advertise the studio's change in our Classes for Adults Guide program, but the change is so much more than a simple location swap.
+So we reached out to Juliet to see if she had found a Silver Lining, and it turns out, there were several.
 This is the beauty of owning and running a small business.
 Especially one in Beacon, which is filled with so many talented people.

 Sometimes a change like this produces unexpected results.
 What can you tell us?

 I loved my old space.
 It was almost more like my home than my house!
 But yes, there have been many silver linings.